adr1enbe4udou1n/express-boilerplate/README.md

 Web site should be accessible from localhost:3000

-Autoloading is enabled for all assets, expressjs routes and ejs views.
+Autoloading is enabled for all assets, Express routes and Handlebars views.

 ## Structure

 1. `assets` -> Contain sass and js files, compiled with gulp and exported on public directory
 2. `public` -> Web root directory
 3. `routes` -> Express routes
-3. `views` -> EJS views for HTML layout
+3. `views` -> Handlebars views for HTML layout

 ## License